allegro/bigflow/docs/project_setup_and_build.md

 ### Package builder

-The `bigflow build-package` command takes 3 steps to build a Python package from your project:
+The `bigflow build-package` command takes three steps to build a Python package from your project:

 1. Cleans leftovers from a previous build.
 1. Runs tests from the `test` package and generates JUnit xml report,